mozzius/arbitra/docs/Arbitra.md

 The next place I looked was in `npm`.
 Since `Worker()` was exactly what I needed, I looked for Node.js-compatible alternative.

-Luckily enough, I found one! `tiny-worker` replaces `Webworker` with the same API but now with access to Node.js functions.
+Luckily enough, I found one. `tiny-worker` replaces `Webworker` with the same API but now with access to Node.js functions.

 ```shell
 >npm install --save tiny-worker